Nissan S20 engine: Motorsports

 The first win for the S20-powered Skyline 2000GT-R was on May 3, 1969, at the TS-b race of the 1969 JAF Grand Prix held at Fuji Speedway, using the four-door PGC10; the winning car (No. 39, driven by T.Shinohara) has been preserved in the Nissan Heritage Collection.
 The racing saloons were joined by the hardtop coupe KPGC10 in March 1971 at the All Japan Suzuka Automobile Race.
 The PGC10/KPGC10 went on to win 49 consecutive races held at Fuji, Suzuka, Tsukuba, and Hokkaido; although the streak ended after the 49th win on October 10, 1971, the GT-R won its next race for its 50th victory on March 20, 1972, also held at the Fuji Circuit.

 Comparison with the L-series

 Compared to the two-valve single overhead camshaft L-series straight-six engines used in the Fairlady Z and other models of the Skyline at the time, the S20 was just too small and complex to use, despite having dual overhead camshafts with four valves per cylinder.
 In the 1970 All-Japan Fuji 1000km race, seven S30 Fairlady Z models were entered; six of them were S20-powered Z432R homologation models and one of them was a production-ready L24-powered HS30 model.
-The HS30 model easily won over its Z432 counterparts despite having less power and slightly more weight than the S20-powered Z432 models.
+The HS30 model easily won over its Z432R counterparts despite having less power and slightly more weight distribution than the S20-powered Z432R models.
 Due to the more simpler and robust design of the L-series, it became one of the most favored engines in motorsport and tuning while the S20 remains in relative obscurity to this day.